Princess Cruises: Coral-class introduction

 In 2002 and 2003 Princess debuted two panamax ships, the Coral Princess and Island Princess.
-Built to be the maximized sized ships to transit the Panama Canal, they were assigned for longer Southern Caribbean and Panama Canal cruises.
-They would also incorporate the ship engineering trend of the time of having additional Gas-Turbine Engines.
-This was emphasized in the ships design with giant decorative faux turbines on each side of the funnel.
+Built to be the maximum sized ships to transit the Panama Canal, they were assigned for longer Southern Caribbean and Panama Canal cruises.
+They would also incorporate the ship engineering trend of the time of having additional gas turbine engines.
+This was emphasized in the ship's design with giant decorative faux turbines on each side of the funnel.

 R-class ships acquisition

 Princess eventually acquired two former Renaissance ships for the line starting in 2002.
-They were be deployed for longer and more exotic destination cruises.
+They were deployed for longer and more exotic destination cruises.
 The ships joining the fleet were Tahitian Princess, which was first based in Tahiti before being later renamed Ocean Princess, and Pacific Princess, reviving the famous name of the ship featured on The Love Boat.

-As subsidiary of Carnival Corporation & plc: 2003–present
+2003–2009: Carnival acquires P&O Princess

 P&O Princess Cruises merged with Carnival Corporation on April 17, 2003, to form the world's largest cruise operating company in a deal worth US$5.4 billion.
 As a result of the merger, Carnival Corporation and P&O Princess were integrated to form Carnival Corporation & plc, with a portfolio of eleven cruise ship brands.
 It is a dual-listed company, registered in both the United States and the United Kingdom, with the former P&O Princess Cruises being relisted as Carnival plc, more commonly known as Carnival UK, which holds executive control over Cunard Line and P&O Cruises.
 As an American-based company, executive control of Princess Cruises was transferred to Carnival's American operations, with the formation of the Holland America Group umbrella, which comprises Princess, Holland America Line, Seabourn Cruise Line, and P&O Cruises Australia.

-In 2005, the Royal Princess, Princess Cruises first purpose-built ship, was transferred to P&O Cruises after 21 years of service with the line.

-In May 2005, Princess reacquired Sea Princess from P&O, which it had transferred over just two years prior.
+In 2005, Princess swapped two ships between it and sister brand P&O. The Royal Princess, Princess Cruises first purpose-built ship, was transferred to P&O Cruises in April after 21 years of service with the line.
+Princess reacquired Sea Princess in May from P&O, which it had transferred over just two years prior.

 On April 3, 2008, Micky Arison, the chairman of Carnival Corporation & plc, stated that due to the low value of the United States dollar because of the recession, inflation and high shipbuilding costs, the company would not be ordering any new ships for their U.S.-based brands (Princess, Carnival Cruise Line, and Holland America Line) before the economic situation improved.